onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

-Take a red and blue pill together if you really wan to see the matrix you gotta take both the red and blue pill
+Take a red and blue pill together if you really wan to see the matrix you gotta take both the red and blue pill or better yet - take neither!

+secrecy is fragmentation is friction is lack of synergy